 At first glance, epoxy floors and polished concrete appear similar.
 Both utilize concrete slabs as a foundation; however, they are far from the same.
 Here, we’ll discuss the differences between epoxy flooring and polished concrete—and, we’ll tell you which is best for your local Denver, Loveland, or Fort Collins business.

-Polished concrete is simply concrete that has been fine polished with strong brush heads to form a burnished and smooth surface.
-If you’re looking for strength, aesthetic, and a resistance to most chemicals, you might be in the market for a polished concrete floor.
-Typically, this type of flooring is installed in residential garage and patio spaces where you’ll be working on the fly.
+Polished concrete is simply concrete that has been fine-polished with strong brush heads to form a burnished and smooth surface.
+If you’re looking for strength, aesthetics, and resistance to most chemicals, you might be in the market for a polished concrete floor.
+Typically, this type of flooring is installed in residential garages and patio spaces where you’ll be working on the fly.
 If you plan to work with chemicals, cars, or other toxic substances 24/7, you’ll find that polished concrete will need to be repolished frequently.

 Epoxy, on the other hand, is a coating that’s applied professionally to concrete.
 This type of flooring seals and protects hard flooring in garages, patios, workspaces, and restaurants.
 Easy to install and cost-effective, epoxy flooring is often a go-to for Denver business owners looking for a durable flooring solution.

 Planning to work extra hard on your new epoxy flooring?
 No matter how much foot traffic, heavy lifting, or how hard you beat on the floor, it’s guaranteed to look amazing for years.
 Compared to polished concrete, epoxy flooring is one of the most durable surfaces and is credited with lasting 2 to 3 years in heavy foot traffic.

 We offer the best in epoxy coating near Colorado Springs.
 Specializing in floor coatings for garages, basements, and commercial spaces, Epoxy Colorado values each and every customer and provide excellent service no matter the project.